 Another longtime dream came true in 1975, when 26 women gathered for the first TOPS retreat.
 Esther saw retreat as a time for members to receive motivation in their battle with overweight.

 In 1980, TOPS published a monograph on nutrition based on a dietary food exchange system.
 That year, TOPS' first 25-year KOPS were honored.
 Today it is not uncommon to honor KOPS of 40 years and more.

 In 1991, Esther S. Manz retired as president after 43 years of dedicated service.
 Betty Domenoe assumed TOPS' presidency at that time.
 That same year, Dr. Ahmed Kissebah, a recognized expert in obesity, was named as the new director of TOPS' Obesity and Metabolic Research Program.
 He succeeded Dr. Ronald Kalkhoff, who had recently passed away.

-We are excited to announce that, in 2018, TOPS is celebrating 70 years of service, having helped millions of people to take off and keep off pounds sensibly since its inception in 1948.
-During our anniversary year, TOPS is marking another milestone, with President Barb Cady retiring on February 28 and handing the reins to Rick Danforth, our first male president and only the fifth person to lead the organziation in 70 years.
+In 2018, TOPS celebrated 70 years of service, having helped millions of people to take off and keep off pounds sensibly since its inception in 1948.
+During our anniversary year, TOPS marked another milestone, with President Barb Cady retiring on February 28 and handing the reins to Rick Danforth, our first male president and only the fifth person to lead the organization in 70 years.
 With the support of TOPS, and our research partners in the study of the genetics of obesity, the promise for a safe, scientific way to prevent, manage and treat obesity glows brightly.